lovedisaster/webpack-react-tutorial/README.md

 # webpack-react-tutorials
-The front end is specialized and comes with lots libraries, settings which makes us frustrated with setting up a project.
+The front end is very specialized and it comes with lots of libraries, settings or configurations.
+It can make developers frustrated especially when setting up a project from scratch.

+Thanks to tools like create-react-app, with them we don't need to think too much about the build process but if you don't understand how's all the details work it is still hard for a developer to customize and optimize to certain needs, eg,. performance optimization or microfront ended or server side prerendering ... etc.

-Even with create react app kind of tools, you still need to understand how's every detail works can you customize and optimize you build to extreme.
-This repository comes with step by step tutorials with small sample project as demo, hope which can help developers understand the build process in a more comfortable way.
+This repository comes with some step by step tutorials with small demos, hope which can help us understand the build process in a more comfortable way.

 ## Project 1:
 Using webpack to transpile simple ES2015 syntax files